Towards a Collaborative Public Art

 Where is Public Art ?

 No, sometimes the ’grand gesture’ is fighting a losing battle.
 And heroism is definitely out of fashion.
 So then what shall we celebrate?
 Often it is the notion of art itself, or worse than that the artist himself.
-Confronted with the amazing grand statement of contemporary architecture sculpture can become a poor cousin.
-Is it large and heroic just because, well, it is?
+Confronted with the amazing grand statement of contemporary architecture, sculpture can become a poor cousin.

 Where is Public Art?